 GeneCards Summary for CFI Gene

 CFI (Complement Factor I) is a Protein Coding gene.
 Diseases associated with CFI include Complement Factor I Deficiency and Hemolytic Uremic Syndrome, Atypical 3.
-Among its related pathways are Immune response Lectin induced complement pathway and Staphylococcus aureus infection.
+Among its related pathways are Immune System and Immune response Lectin induced complement pathway.
 GO annotations related to this gene include serine-type endopeptidase activity and scavenger receptor activity.
-An important paralog of this gene is ST14.

 UniProtKB/Swiss-Prot for CFI Gene

 Responsible for cleaving the alpha-chains of C4b and C3b in the presence of the cofactors C4-binding protein and factor H respectively.